better-api/better-api/docs/syntax.md

 We already mentioned that you can specify error responses for individual endpoints.
-To make working with errors easier, Better API makes responses scoped within endpoints, paths, and the `defaults` block.
+To make working with errors easier, Better API makes responses scoped within endpoints, routes, and the `defaults` block.

 > [!TIP]
 > It's recommended that you specify a default response in the `defaults` block.
 This way